YotaYota/notes/src/network/network.md

 ### Principle: Encapsulation

 When combining layering and packet switching.
+The sender encapsulates through the layers, while the reciever deencapsulates through the layers in reverse order.

 ### Endianess